Coarse fishing: Bait

-Spinning, the use of an artificial lure, is also widely used for predators.
-These come in many shapes, sizes and colours so they can effectively mimic injured fish and small fast fish.
-Used at all depths, these can be an exciting method to catch pike and perch.
+Spinning, the use of an artificial lure, is also used for predators.

-Rod licences and fishery fees
+Licences and fees

-For all anglers in England and Wales, anybody aged 12 and over must purchase a valid rod license before fishing.
+For all anglers in England and Wales, anyone aged 17 and over must purchase a valid rod licence before fishing.
+Children under 13 do not need a licence, and children aged 13–16 must get a free junior licence.
 This will enable anglers to legally fish in England and Wales for non migratory trout and coarse fish.

-A single rod license will enable an angler to fish with up to three rods at any one time.
-Many specimen carp anglers fish with 3 or 4 rods at once on large lakes to maximized lake coverage and give greater chance of catching.
+A single rod licence will enable an angler to fish with up to three rods at any one time.

-Most commercial fisheries, and some rivers are operated on a day ticket basis.
-In the UK, these can range in price depending on the venue.
+Most commercial fisheries and some rivers are operated on a day ticket basis.
+In the UK, these can range in price.
 They are usually paid on the bank with a representative of the venue collecting the fees from anglers from the peg (fishing spot) at some time during the day, or prior to commencing fishing.
 In some cases, season tickets can be purchased.

 Some lakes and river stretches are operated by angling clubs which charge annual membership fees.
 Application forms can be available from local tackle shops or angling club websites.
-Waiting lists may indicate the waters operated by the club are sought after can be worth the wait.
-Other fishing venues can be operated by syndicates where membership is usually by invitation.
+Fishing venues can be operated by syndicates, usually by invitation.
 They can sometimes be joined by contacting a senior member of the syndicate.